free-audio/clap/spec.rst

 -----------------------------

-The specification should be read along the reference headers. https://free-audio.github.io/clap/ gives a convinient view for that.
+The specification should be read along the reference headers. https://free-audio.github.io/clap/ gives a convinient splet view for that.

 Encoding
 --------